SOCW Certificates and Licensures

 The School Social Work Licensure program is available to qualifying undergraduate and graduate students.
 School Social Workers are trained mental health professionals with a degree in social work who provide services related to a person’s social, emotional and life adjustment to school and/or society.
 School Social Workers are the link between the home, school and community in providing direct as well as indirect services to students, families and school personnel to promote and support students’ academic and social success.
 Requirements for completion of this program are:

-BACHELOR’S – Undergraduate Requirements for Licensure:
+BACHELOR’S – Undergraduate Requirements for NC “A” Level Licensure:

 • Candidates for licensure must hold a baccalaureate degree in social work from a CSWE accredited program and complete the following courses: SOCW 4503 Social Work Services in Schools (3sh), EDUC 3200 Introduction to American Education (3sh)